This post may contain affiliate links. Please read our disclosure policy.

 Frequently asked questions

 Yes, you can make the pancake batter with a food processor or a stick blender.
 If you don't have any of those, you can make the batter by whisking together the dry ingredients, then adding in the wet ingredients and whisking until smooth.
-The batter won't be as smooth, and the pancakes will be lumpier and have more chew from the cornmeal, but they'll still taste great.
+The batter won't be as smooth, and the pancakes will be lumpier and have more chew from the cornmeal, similar to our gluten free banana pancakes, but they'll still taste great.

 Yes, these cornmeal pancakes are naturally gluten free when they're made with gluten free cornmeal and cornstarch.